riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

 The ``'model_loaded': False`` flag indicates that the corresponding likelihood has not yet been fully imported, i.e. that the corresponding parameters information and logpdf are not available.
-Likelihoods can be imported using the :meth:`Histfactory.import_histfactory <DNNLikelihood.Histfactory.import_histfactory>` method.
+Likelihoods can be imported using the :meth:`Histfactory.import_likelihoods <DNNLikelihood.Histfactory.import_likelihoods>` method.
 One can choose to import only one likelihood, only some of them, or all of them, specifying the ``lik_numbers_list`` argument.
 For instance the first likelihood can be imported through:

 .. code-block:: python

-   histfactory.import_histfactory(lik_numbers_list=[0])
+   histfactory.import_likelihoods(lik_numbers_list=[0])

+When importing more than one likelihood, the option ``progressbar``, which by default is ``True``, allows to monitor the import with a progress bar.
 The imported likelihood are stored in the dictionary so that the corresponding item now contains full likelihood information, and the ``model_loaded`` flag is set to ``True``.
 When the object is imported, the :attr:`Histfactory.log <DNNLikelihood.Histfactory.log>` attribute is updated, as well as the corresponding file <my_output_folder>/ATLAS_sbottom_search_histfactory.log.